Last updated on October 24th, 2018 at 03:22 pm

 Then when the exam was done and I was doing the consult, I would explain the case to them in a way that they could understand.

 And that’s my tip for today!
-Of course, case acceptance is a large subject and there’s a lot more you need to learn to significantly increase your treatment acceptance rate in the long-term – and it’s absolutely worth putting in some effort to gain proficiency over the subject.
+And as I mentioned at the beginning of this article, case acceptance is a large subject and there’s a lot more you need to learn to significantly increase your treatment acceptance rate in the long-term – and it’s absolutely worth putting in some effort to gain proficiency over the subject.
 Becoming better at getting patients to accept comprehensive treatment plans is the best way to increase productivity, revenue, and make your career more rewarding.
-I highly recommend looking into the MGE Communication & Sales Seminars for this reason.
+I highly recommend looking into the MGE Communication & Sales Seminars or DDS Success for this reason.
 Give us a call at (800) 640-1140 for more information.

 Dr. Gregory Winteregg provides this general dental practice management advice to furnish you with suggestions of actions that have been shown to have potential to help you improve your practice.
 Neither MGE nor Dr. Gregory Winteregg may be held liable for adverse actions resulting from your implementation of these suggestions, which are provided only as examples of topics covered by the MGE program.